Park Summary: Small park in Hunterdon County with a pretty waterfall/stream area and a section of the Highlands Trail.

 Even shorter route:

-Map: Can be found on the Hunterdon Park System site.
-The trails are marked with various dotted lines on the trail map – this makes the map hard to read.
-The trails are blazed with colors, but the colors are not noted on the map, just the name of the trail.
+Map: Can be found on the park site and is MUCH improved from what was available when we originally hiked this in 2009.
 The trail kiosk had maps the day we were there, or you can print from their site just to make sure you have one.

 Trail heads up a mildly steep incline, somewhat rocky.
 Lot of road noise here.

 0.7 – Cross a stream on rocks.
 It’s helpful to have trekking poles or a stick here, as the water was deep enough to soak your boot if you slipped off a rock.

 After crossing the stream, head up the steep section in front of you – marked WHITE, YELLOW and TEAL DIAMOND.
 There also is a BLUE trail that heads to the left, to the waterfall area if you want to take a real short loop.

 1.1 – Watch on the left for WHITE blazes (Switchback Trail) indicating a left turn.
 Now you are just following WHITE.

 Trail descends steeply on a serious of blazed switchbacks.
 There is also a unmarked trail that goes directly down the middle so that confuses things, possibly an older trail before the switchbacks… and the switchbacks themselves are either new and not complete. or are overgrown to the point we were basically bushwhacking… after getting annoyed with the switchbacks about halfway down we just took the trail straight.

 1.4 – Arrive at the Railroad Trail at the bottom of the hill.
 It’s a flat easy gravel path.
 But just before you get out of the woods and onto the gravel, there is a RED marker to your left.
 We were not sure if we were supposed to take that or the railroad trail back – the map wasn’t making it clear.
 So we opted for the Railroad Trail.